-Tom McLeish, FRS, is Professor of Natural Philosophy in the Department of Physics at the University of York, England, and is also affiliated to the University’s Centre for Medieval Studies and Humanities Research Centre.
+Tom McLeish, FRS, was the Professor of Natural Philosophy in the Department of Physics at the University of York, England, and was also affiliated to the University’s Centre for Medieval Studies and Humanities Research Centre.

-His scientific research in ‘soft matter and biological physics,’ draws on collaboration with chemists, engineers, and biologists to study relationships between molecular structure and emergent material properties, and was recognized by major awards in the USA and Europe.
-He currently leads the UK ‘Physics of Life’ network, and holds a 5-year personal research fellowship focusing on the physics of protein signaling and the self-assembly of silk fibres.
+His scientific research in ‘soft matter and biological physics,’ drew on collaboration with chemists, engineers, and biologists to study relationships between molecular structure and emergent material properties, and was recognized by major awards in the USA and Europe.
+He led the UK ‘Physics of Life’ network, and held a 5-year personal research fellowship which focussed on the physics of protein signaling and the self-assembly of silk fibres.
 He wrote a short lay introduction to the field, Soft Matter – A Very Short Introduction (OUP 2020).

-Two recent books, Faith and Wisdom in Science (2014) and Let There Be Science (with David Hutchings, 2017), articulate a theological narrative for science, and support his work co-leading (with Revd.
+Two recent books, Faith and Wisdom in Science (2014) and Let There Be Science (with David Hutchings, 2017), articulate a theological narrative for science, and supported his work co-leading (with Revd.
 Prof. David Wilkinson, Durham) the major project Equipping Christian Leadership in an Age of Science).
 This work was recognised by the Archbishop of Canterbury’s Lanfranc Award in 2018.
-Dr. McLeish has been a Reader in the Anglican Church since 1995, in the dioceses of Ripon and York.
+Prof. McLeish has been a Reader in the Anglican Church since 1995, in the dioceses of Ripon and York.
 From 2008 to 2014 he served as Pro-Vice-Chancellor for Research at Durham University, from 2015 to 2020 as Chair of the Royal Society’s Education Committee.
-He is currently on the Royal Society’s Council, and is a trustee of the John Templeton Foundation.
+He was on the Royal Society’s Council, and a trustee of the John Templeton Foundation.

 Tom McLeish, Soft Matter: A Very Short Introduction, Oxford: Oxford University Press (2020)